Invariance of o-minimal cohomology with definably compact supports: Abstract

 \section{Abstract}

-In this paper we find general criteria to ensure that, in an arbitrary o-minimal structure, the o-minimal cohomology without supports and with definably compact supports of a definable space with coefficients in a sheaf is invariant in elementary extensions and in o-minimal expansions.
-We apply our criteria and obtain new invariance results for the o-minimal cohomology of: (a) definable spaces in o-minimal expansions of ordered groups and (b) definably compact definable groups in arbitrary o-minimal structures.
-We also prove the o-minimal analogues of Wilder's finiteness theorem in these two contexts.
+In this paper we find general criteria for invariance and finiteness results for o-minimal cohomology in an arbitrary o-minimal structure.
+We apply our criteria and obtain new invariance and finiteness results for o-minimal cohomology in o-minimal expansions of ordered groups and for the o-minimal cohomology of definably compact definable groups in arbitrary o-minimal structures.

-\begin{section}{Introduction} In this paper we find a general criteria Theorem \ref{thm inv without c} (resp.
-Theorem \ref{thm inv with c}) to ensure that, in an arbitrary o-minimal structure ${\mathbb M}$, the o-minimal cohomology without supports $H^*(X;F)$ (resp. with definably compact supports $H_c^*(X;F)$) of a definable space $X$ with coefficients in a sheaf $F$ on the o-minimal site on $X$ is invariant in elementary extensions and in o-minimal expansions of ${\mathbb M}$.
-Our criteria apply to the following cases:
+\begin{section}{Introduction} In this paper we find general criterion for invariance (Criterion \ref{crt inv without c}) and finiteness (Criterion \ref{crt wilder tool}) results for o-minimal cohomology in an arbitrary o-minimal structure.
+We apply our criteria and obtain new invariance and finiteness results for o-minimal cohomology in o-minimal expansions of ordered groups and for the o-minimal cohomology of definably compact definable groups in arbitrary o-minimal structures.

+In o-minimal expansions of ordered groups, our invariance results (Corollaries \ref{cor inv and finite cp exp groups} (1), \ref{cor inv field without c}, \ref{cor inv exp groups with c} and \ref{cor inv fields}) extend results known previously only in special cases, namely: (1) Delfs invariance results in real closed fields (\cite[Theorem 6.10]{D3}) for semi-algebraic cohomology with coefficients in sheaves (relative to the semi-algebraic site), both without supports and with semi-algebraically complete supports; (2) invariance results for o-minimal cohomology, without supports, with constant coefficients on definable sets (i.e. affine definable spaces) equipped with the o-minimal site in o-minimal expansions of real closed fields (\cite{bo2} and \cite{ew}); (3) invariance results for o-minimal cohomology, without supports, with constant coefficients on closed and bounded definable sets (i.e. affine definably compact definable spaces) equipped with the o-minimal site in o-minimal expansions of ordered groups (\cite{bf}).

+One should note that in general, in arbitrary o-minimal expansions of ordered groups, definable spaces (even definably normal, definably compact ones) need not be affine as in o-minimal expansions of fields.
+See \cite{el} and \cite[Chapter 10, (1.8)]{vdd}.\\